RianaFerreira/advanced-css-grids/README.md

 * Provide fallback css for older browsers that support CSS grid.
 * Feature component example using floats instead.
 * Grid and Flexbox ignore: floats, display: inline-block / table-cell, and vertical-align.
 No need to reset these properties.

+### SHORTHAND SYNTAX
+* `.gallery` class example for explicitly defining grid rows and columns.

+### CSS GRID CONSIDERATIONS
+* CSS sub-grids would be useful to snap the nested grid tacks to the parent grids.
+* Unable to style specific gaps between cells.
+* Missing selectors for nth rows or nth columns.

 ### REFERENCES
 Sass & cheatsheet https://css-tricks.com/the-sass-ampersand/